 “It’s now not what brings you in your knees; it’s the individual you display that makes you get lower back up again,” he says.

-Mental health triggers for elite athletes
+Mental health Triggers for elite athletes

 Depression and suicidal thoughts are some things that many elite athletes go through, from former expert footballer Clarke Carlisle, who deliberately stepped out in front of a lorry in 2014, to former England Test batsman Robin Smith, who meticulously planned how he could kill himself following his retirement in 2003.

-For over a decade, clinical sport psychologist Andrew Wolanin has researched the prevalence and contributing factors of depression in elite athletes.
+For over a decade, clinical sports psychologist Andrew Wolanin has researched the prevalence and contributing factors of depression in elite athletes.
 He’s determined that accidents and retirement are frequently mentioned as triggers in terms of intellectual health problems.

-In the beyond, he says, there were “several assumptions that athletes have been flawlessly wholesome” and failed to suffer from intellectual health issues; however, in reality, athletes had been some distance from immune — with nearly a quarter of athletes struggling clinically many depression.
+In the beyond, he says, there were “several assumptions that athletes have been flawlessly wholesome” and failed to suffer from intellectual health issues; however, in reality, athletes had been some distance from immune — with nearly a quarter of athletes struggling clinically with depression.

 He instructed CNN Sports closing year that when you’re injured and cannot play, it creates “a feeling of worthlessness.”